Apr 19, 2026

 Survival : Implement through Adam Przeworski’s case through Tunisia’s case

 While Lipset explains the emergence of democracy, Przeworski’s argument helps explain Tunisia’s case in a more specific way, where democracy initially emerged after the Arab Spring but later weakened due to fragile institutions and internal political dynamics.
 Przeworski argues that economic development does not create democracy, but it increases the probability that democracy survives.
 In this sense, it is harder to maintain democratic status in an economically unstable country as there’s a strong request for redistribution.
 Tunisia’s economic status is not in a stable status, rather internal economic problems should be resolved in order to be operated if economic stability is set up as a prerequisite for democracy.
 Tunisia’s economic problem stems from structural weaknesses including low investment, weak competition, including innovation and regional polarization which comes down to a matter of inequality.
 This article demonstrates that distributive economic conflict in Tunisia has not been mitigated, which results in an instability in measuring democracy.
-Przeworski’s argument shows that economic development does not establish democracy but reinvigorates democracy – showing up as a transparency and pluralism.
+Przeworski’s argument shows that economic development does not establish democracy but helps explain why democracy is more likely to survive under conditions of economic stability – showing up as a transparency and pluralism.

 Conclusion

-In conclusion, Tunisia should not be understood as a case of high economic development, but rather as a case where economic instability and inequality persisted despite political transition.
+In conclusion, Tunisia should not be understood as a case of failed economic development, but rather as a case that exposes the limits of economic explanations of democratic stability.
 While Lipset’s modernization theory helps explain the transition to democracy, it does not fully account for its long-term stability.
 Tunisia’s democratic erosion was driven by weak institutions, the breakdown of democratic norms, and executive aggrandizement under political leadership.
-Therefore, democracy should not be understood solely as a product of economic growth, but as a system that requires strong institutions, accountability, and continuous protection.
-Tunisia’s experience ultimately demonstrates that the survival of democracy depends not only on economic conditions, but also on the resilience of political institutions and the commitment of leaders to democratic principles.
+In such a way, Tunisia should not be understood as a case of failed economic development, but rather as a case that exposes the limits of economic explanations of democratic stability.
+While Lipset’s modernization theory highlights the role of economic development in facilitating democracy, Tunisian case suggests that its stabilizing effect is often overstated when institutional foundations are weak.
+In such a way, Tunisia aligns more closely with Przeworski’s argument that economic development conditions the survival of democracy rather than its emergence.
 From the materials we have passed through, Tunisia’s democratic erosion can’t be thoroughly explained through Lipset’s theory but can be explained through Przeworski’s theory as it touches the underlying problem ‘how democracy is sustained.
 Tunisia illustrates that economic development may enable democratic transition, but without strong institutions and managed distributive conflict, democracy cannot survive.
+Therefore, the Tunisian case highlights a broader implication: the survival of democracy depends less on economic growth alone and more on the resilience of political institutions and their ability to manage internal pressures over time.

 Democracy survival vs emergence / Internal erosion / The importance of institutions